 Clearly, the best solution would be something in between those two.
 What options exist?

 Right, the ideal middle ground would boast a low customer acquisition cost in terms of time, effort, and dollars spent, but would also yield lots of conversions and a higher return on ad spend.
 The often-overlooked solution that fits the bill is the Facebook Messenger chatbot.
-Some find this relatively new technology intimidating, and may avoid it simply because it sounds too advanced or complicated.
+Some find this relatively new technology intimidating, and might avoid it simply because it sounds too advanced or complicated.
 The truth is, however, that it takes no more technical knowledge to build a simple bot than it does a landing page.
 With the right platform, #AnyoneCanBuildABot.

 First things first: What exactly is a Facebook Messenger bot?